Block background image

 Through our technology partner Mightycause, #iGiveCatholic provides a state-of-the-art online giving day platform with built-in fundraising features to diocesan partners and participating parishes, schools, and nonprofit ministries to help them:

 All online donations are processed through and receipted immediately by #iGiveCatholic.
-Offline gifts of cash or check can be made directly to intended participating organization.
+Offline gifts of cash or check can be made directly to participating organizations who can record them through their dashboard to publicly acknowledge donors and include offline gifts in campaign totals.

 16pxSpacer

-However, organizations can continue to collect and receive online donations through their #iGiveCatholic fundraising page year-round -- they just won't count toward the giving day total if recorded after Tuesday, December 9, 2025.
+Organizations can continue to collect and receive online donations through their #iGiveCatholic fundraising page year-round -- they just won't affect their leaderboard standing or apply toward eligible prizes if recorded outside of their respective giving day window.

 16pxSpacer

 Not at all! #iGiveCatholic wants to Inspire and Celebrate Generosity which can be expressed in many ways.
 We encourage participating organizations to accept and record offline gifts of cash and check so they can be equally celebrated through this campaign.
+These gifts MUST be recorded within the official campaign dates to be included in leaderboards and prizes.
 We also invite organizations to list their volunteer opportunities and live events so you can also share your time and talents through #iGiveCatholic!

 16pxSpacer

-Donors may also use the online donation process to designate funds from their Donor Advised Fund (DAF), IRA Distribution or Stock Portfolio to generate an immediate offline donation record towards the fundraising total of any organization participating in the campaign.
-The transaction will trigger an email to 1. the donor, 2. the beneficiary organization, and 3. the fund manager indicated by the donor to record the distribution request.
+Donors may also use the online donation process to designate funds from their Donor Advised Fund (DAF) or IRA Qualified Charitable Distribution (QCD) to generate an immediate offline donation record towards the fundraising total of any organization participating in the campaign.
+The transaction will trigger an email to 1. the donor, 2. the beneficiary organization, and 3. the fund manager indicated by the donor to fulfill the distribution request.
 There are no transaction fees associated with using #iGiveCatholic to initiate distributions from outside funds.

 16pxSpacer